scottcolfer/scottcolfer.github.io/_posts/2021-08-09-gds-phases-product-lifecycle.md

 - “Beware process ossifying into dogma”
 - ‘Aren't we doing discovery and delivery in parallel the whole time?’.

 These were both things I’ve thought about for a few years because I lead Service Standard for my organisation as part of my role as Head of Product.
-Here’s some of the background along with how it's influenced my approach to these themes.
+Here I share some of my thinking along with how it's influenced my approach.

 # “Beware process ossifying into dogma”